 - c.
-Public Commissioners.
-Persons with an interest and expertise in employment, education, and training who (i) have been engaged as employers, in government, postsecondary education, public, adult or vocational education and in similar or allied fields; (ii) are not employees, members of the governing board, owners, shareholders, or consultants of an institution that is accredited by the Commission, has applied for accreditation by the Commission, or is affiliated with a School Commissioner or any institution or entity which is also affiliated with a School Commissioner; and (iii) have been appointed to serve on the Commission pursuant to Section 1.05 hereof. - d.
-School Commissioners.
-Proprietors, owners, or bona fide executives of members of the Corporation as described in Section 2.01 hereof who are active in school operations and have been elected or appointed to serve on the Commission pursuant to Section 1.04 hereof.
-The Commission shall not have among its membership more than one (1) School Commissioner affiliated with a single member of the Corporation or multiple members of the Corporation under common ownership and control. - e.
+Public Commissioner.
+A person who: - i.
+Has experience in industry, government, education (e.g., accreditation, postsecondary, public, private, adult or vocational/career-oriented), or in similar or allied fields; - ii.
+Is not an employee, member of the governing board, owner, shareholder, or consultant of an institution that is accredited by the Commission, has applied for accreditation by the Commission, or is affiliated with a School Commissioner or any institution or entity which is also affiliated with a School Commissioner; - iii.
+Is not a member of any trade association or membership organization related to, affiliated with, or associated with ACCSC; - iv.
+Is not a spouse, parent, child, or sibling of an individual identified in paragraph (ii) or (iii) of this definition; and - v.
+Has been appointed to serve on the Commission pursuant to Section 1.05 hereof. - d.
+School Commissioner.
+A person who: - i.
+Is an experienced proprietor, owner, or bona fide executive of a member of the Corporation as described in Section 2.01 hereof that has been accredited by ACCSC for at least five years without the issuance of a Warning or Probation1 at the time of or during the five years preceding the individual's nomination to serve as a School Commissioner;

+Applies to any member amongst a group of members with which an individual is affiliated.

+- ii.
+Is active in school operations; - iii.
+Has a past record demonstrating: - 1.
+A commitment to providing quality education to students; - 2.
+A commitment to ethical, fair, and honest practice; and - 3.
+Compliance with accrediting standards and applicable federal, state, and local requirements; and - iv.
+Has been elected or appointed to serve on the Commission pursuant to Section 1.04 hereof.

+The Commission shall not have among its membership more than one (1) School Commissioner affiliated with a single member of the Corporation or multiple members of the Corporation under common ownership and control.

+- e.
 Members of the Corporation (also referred to as "member").
 Postsecondary higher education institutions that provide career training and education and which meet the Commission's eligibility requirements and have been accredited by the Commission. - f.
 The Standards of Accreditation.
 The document that establishes the Commission's rules of process and procedure and substantive standards with which institutions seeking accreditation and accredited institutions must comply.